-Look at a top 10 list of podcasts over the last ten years and exclude tech podcasts and there’ll be a several names that come up time and time again.
+Look at a top 10 list of podcasts over the last ten years and exclude tech podcasts and there’ll be several names that come up time and time again.
 This American Life, Serial, Freakonomics and today’s winner Hardcore History.

 If you take a browse through the audiobooks and podcasts on this site you’ll notice quite a lot of them are to do with history and culture and Hardcore History is the king of spoken word history shows.
-Narrator Dan Carlin frequently claims not to be a historian presenting himself as an enthusiastic amateur but is that rare combination of gifted analyst, storyteller and performer.
+Narrator Dan Carlin frequently claims not to be a historian presenting himself as an enthusiastic amateur but is that rare combination of a gifted analyst, storyteller and performer.

 So what topics has he covered?
-In the last three years he’s only put out shows on two topics – the start of World War 1 and the rise of the Achaemenid Persian Empire.
+In the last three years, he’s only put out shows on two topics – the start of World War 1 and the rise of the Achaemenid Persian Empire.
 He’s put in over 25 hours on the first topic and 13 on the second thus far.
-Going back further he charted the rise and fall of the Mongul Khans, the fall of the Roman Empire, the Eastern front in World War 2 and a number of smaller topics and ideas.
+Going back further he charted the rise and fall of the Mongol Khans, the fall of the Roman Empire, the Eastern front in World War 2 and a number of smaller topics and ideas.